 - EatStreet food ordering service discloses security breach »

 - Mozilla patches Firefox zero-day abused in the wild »

 - X Social Media leaks data on US military veterans' combat injuries »

 - Florida city pays $600,000 ransom to save computer records »

 - Oracle issues emergency update to patch actively exploited flaw »

 - Desjardins, Canada's largest credit union, announces security breach »

 - NASA hacked because of unauthorized Raspberry Pi connected to its network »

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 38: Meet Libra, Facebook's disrupter was compiled by Justin Pyvis and delivered on 25 June 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.